-Count of DFMDACCT records in the file – the count of all Farm Management Deposit account data records in the file.
+7.214 Count of DFMDACCT records in the file – the count of all Farm Management Deposit account data records in the file.

+7.215 Count of DSALESEC records in the file – the count of all Sale of Securites data records in the file.

-Count of DINVESTOR records in the file – the count of all Investor data records in the file.
+7.216 Count of DINVESTOR records in the file – the count of all Investor data records in the file.